The tutorial explains the syntax of the Excel FIND and SEARCH functions and provides formula examples of advanced non-trivial uses.

 The SEARCH function in Excel is very similar to FIND in that it also returns the location of a substring in a text string.
 Is syntax and arguments are akin to those of FIND:

-Unlike FIND, the SEARCH function is case-insensitive and it allows using the wildcard characters, as demonstrated in the following example.
+Unlike FIND, the SEARCH function is not case-sensitive and allows using the wildcard characters, as demonstrated in the following example.

 And here's a couple of basic Excel SEARCH formulas: